-State Legislative Candidates: All candidates for legislative offices who raise or spend \$25,000 or more must file their contribution and expenditure disclosure statements electronically.
-Electronic filing information is posted on the Political Reform Division's page on the Secretary of State's website at www.sos.ca.gov/campaign-lobbying.
+State Legislative Candidates: All candidates for legislative offices who raise or spend \$25,000 or more must file their contribution and expenditure disclosure statements electronically and on paper.

-County Candidates and Officers: Section 1-6-32 of the Orange County Campaign Reform Ordinance adopted by the Orange County Board of Supervisors in October of 2008, requires elected County candidates and officers and their committees who must file Campaign Disclosure Statements or reports with the Orange County Registrar of Voters and who receive contributions or loans totaling more than \$25,000 to file their statements and reports electronically and on paper with the Registrar of Voters.
+County Candidates and Officers: Section 1-6-32 of the Orange County Campaign Reform Ordinance adopted by the Orange County Board of Supervisors in October of 2008, requires elected County candidates and officers and their committees who must file campaign disclosure statements or reports with the Orange County Registrar of Voters and who receive contributions or loans totaling more than \$25,000 to file their statements and reports electronically and on paper with the Registrar of Voters.
 This section applies to the following County offices and candidates for those offices: County Supervisor, Sheriff-Coroner, District Attorney-Public Administrator, Assessor, County Treasurer-Tax Collector, Clerk-Recorder, Auditor-Controller, and County Superintendent of Schools.
-To use this system, call (714) 567-7558 to receive your user name and password.
-Then, you may access the system at netfile.com/filer.
+To use this system, call (714) 567-7558 to receive your username and password.
+Then, you may access the system at Netfile.com/filer.
 A user's guide is available on the site.

-Congressional Candidates: A congressional candidate should contact the Federal Election Commission at 999 E Street, NW, Washington, D.C.
+Congressional Candidates: A congressional candidate should contact the Federal Election Commission at 1050 First Street, NE, Washington, D.C.
 20463 or call toll-free (800) 424-9530 for a copy of the Federal Election Campaign Act as amended, related regulations providing the filing requirements for reporting campaign contributions, and the forms on which to file.

 Other Candidates: While the County ordinance only requires the offices mentioned above to file electronically, the system is available to anyone required to file campaign finance disclosure documents with the Registrar of Voters' office.
-If you wish to electronically file your campaign finance disclosure documents, let the Registrar of Voters' office know of your desire to do so by calling (714)567-7558.
-You will receive your user name and password.
+If you wish to electronically file your campaign finance disclosure documents, let the Registrar of Voters' office know of your desire to do so by calling (714) 567-7558.
+You will receive your username and password.